orb-community/pktvisor-website/docs/docs.md

 pcap files can come from many sources, the most famous of which is [tcpdump](https://www.tcpdump.org/). dnstap files can be generated from most DNS server software that support dnstap logging, either directly or using a tool such as [golang-dnstap](https://github.com/dnstap/golang-dnstap).

-Both take many of the same options, and do all of the same analysis, as `pktvisord` for live capture. pcap files may include sFlow capture data.
+Both take many of the same options, and do all of the same analysis, as `pktvisord` for live capture. pcap files may include Flow capture data.

 ```
 docker run --rm ns1labs/pktvisor pktvisor-reader --help